Monmouthshire County Council

-Monmouthshire County Council (or simply Monmouthshire Council) (Cyngor Sir Fynwy) is the governing body for the Monmouthshire principal area – one of the unitary authorities of Wales.
+Monmouthshire County Council (Cyngor Sir Fynwy; or simply Monmouthshire Council) is the local authority for the county of Monmouthshire, one of the principal areas of Wales.

 The current unitary authority was created in 1996 and covers the eastern three-fifths of the historic county of Monmouthshire.
 The county council is based at County Hall in the hamlet of The Rhadyr, near Usk.

 Since the 2022 elections the council has been under no overall control, with Labour the largest party.
 The leader of the council since the 2022 elections has been Mary Ann Brocklesby of Labour.